 Mobility NEBourhoods: Participatory Development of "NEBourhood Hubs" as Multifunctional Mobility Centres

 June 2024.
 Innovative forms of mobility and their sustainable implementation are essential for reducing our CO2 emissions.
 However, new transport strategies such as sharing concepts cannot be realised as purely technological solutions, but need to be anchored in the municipalities and at specific urban locations.
-Could this go hand in hand with an improvement in the quality of life in the neighbourhood?
-Could such an infrastructure create interest in and acceptance of forms of mobility beyond private transport among the people?
-And can the perspectives of different stakeholders, experimental forms of collaboration and physical experience be combined with geodata on urban mobility
+Could this go hand in hand with an improvement in the quality of life for the neighbourhood?
+Could such an interface create public interest in and acceptance of forms of mobility beyond private transportation?
+And can the perspectives of different stakeholders, experimental forms of collaboration and physical experience be combined with geodata on urban mobility?

 Participation tools between physical and virtual spaces